ehmatthes/django-simple-deploy/docs/unit_tests/running_unit_tests.md

 ---
-title: "Running Unit Tests"
+title: "Running the Unit Tests"
 hide:
     - footer
 ---

-# Running Unit Tests
+# Running the Unit Tests

 This page focuses solely on running unit tests.
 If you want to understand the overall unit testing process, or write unit tests for a newly-supported platform, see the rest of the documentation in this section.